 Kura Matahuna is the new journey into the future that is agile and challenges the status quo.

-You can find Unleash Space at the corner of Grafton Road and Symonds Street at the University’s City Campus.
-The entrance is via the Faculty of Engineering (building 402), 20 Symonds Street.
-Just go up the stairs (next to the Symonds Street underpass).
+We look forward to seeing you at Unleash Space!
+Unleash Space is located at the corner of Grafton Road and Symonds Street at the University of Auckland’s City Campus.
+Enter via the Engineering Building (Building 402), 20 Symonds Street.

 09 923 4870 (within New Zealand)